seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 He bravely broach'd is boiling bloody breast;
 And Thisby, tarrying in mulberry shade,
 His dagger drew, and died.
 For all the rest,
-Let Lion, Moonshine, Wall, and lovers twain
+Let fearsome Lion, Wall, and lovers twain
 At large discourse, while here they do remain.

-*Exeunt Prologue, Thisbe, Lion, and Moonshine*
+*Exeunt Prologue, Thisbe, Lion, and Wall*

 **THESEUS**
 I wonder if the lion be to speak.